OutSystems/docs-support/src/release-notes/11/platform-server/platform-server.md

 <h3>Breaking Change</h3>
 <ul>
 <li>Now, HTTP responses from Consumed REST API integrations are closed more aggressively.
 Previously, when doing numerous Consumed REST API requests, the number of used ports could increase rapidly and lead to port exhaustion problems.
 The new behaviour prevents this situation and helps avoid leaking resources, but can also cause runtime changes in some edge cases.<br/>
-Check <a href="https://www.outsystems.com/goto/breaking-changes-11#introduced-in-platform-server-11111" rel="internal" target="_blank" rel="noopener noreferrer">OutSystems 11 side effects and breaking changes</a> for more details on the breaking change and on a possible workaround. </li>
+Check <a href="https://www.outsystems.com/goto/breaking-changes-11#introduced-in-platform-server-11111" target="_blank" rel="noopener noreferrer">OutSystems 11 side effects and breaking changes</a> for more details on the breaking change and on a possible workaround. </li>
 </ul><div class="hidden" id="platform-server-11.11.1_end"></div><div class="hidden" id="platform-server-11.10.3_start"></div>

 <h2 id="platform_server_11.10.3">Platform Server 11.10.3</h2>